brollb/brollb.github.io/about.md

 permalink: /about/
 ---

+My name is Brian Broll.
+I am currently an AI Resident at Microsoft working on integrating rule-based AI and imitation learning to leverage their complementary strengths in game AI settings.
+The goal is to create an agent which leverages the expressiveness of imitation learning to get more human-like behavior while preserving the predictable behavior guarantees afforded by rule-based approaches.

-My name is Brian Broll and I am currently pursuing my PhD at Vanderbilt University for Computer Science (specifically Software and Systems Engineering).
-My dissertation research is focused on extending _Snap!_ (the educational visual programming language developed at Berkeley) to support distributed systems principles, ie, allowing students to build networked apps (actually using the internet rather than simply broadcasting messages between sprites on the same computer).
-However, I am also interested in lowering the barrier to entry for deep learning and generally increasing productivity for software development.
+I finished my PhD at Vanderbilt University in Computer Science (specifically Software and Systems Engineering).
+My dissertation research focused on making distributed computing accessible to kids leveraging blocks-based programming environment.
+The implementation of this work, [NetsBlox](https://netsblox.org) extends _Snap!_ (the educational visual programming language developed at Berkeley) providing networking capabilities including messaging and access to real world data sources.
+I am also interested in artificial intelligence, machine learning, and making techniques in these areas more accessible for those outside of the particular fields.

+Outside of work, I enjoy rock climbing, coaching wrestling, playing video games, and hanging out with my wife!